smartprobe/Train_Defect_Detection/README.md

 ## Pretrained Model

-We used two pretrained models in our experiments, VGG and ResNet101.
+We used the pretrained models in our experiments.
 You can download these pre-trained models from:

 * ResNet101: [Google Drive](https://drive.google.com/open?id=1v6oxLMeUWM1HYh6ThhNkmvq1nAZNoUPK)

-Download them and put them into the data/pretrained_model/.
+Download it and put it into the directory: branch1/data/pretrained_model/ and branch2/data/pretrained_model

 ## Train